KevinKershaw/Learn-Python/README.md

 # Third Assignment -- Data processing pipeline

-Attached is csv file with Apple stock weekly trading values.
+Attached (or in this git repo) is csv file with Apple stock weekly trading values.

 Unfortunately it is in US dollars.
 I need the five columns containing dollar values in UK Pounds instead.